Professor Justin A. Welbergen

-Justin is a Senior Lecturer at the Hawkesbury Institute for the Environment (Western Sydney University), where he leads the Lab of Animal Ecology.
+Justin is a Professor of Animal Ecology at the Hawkesbury Institute for the Environment (Western Sydney University), where he leads the Lab of Animal Ecology.

-He has published his work in SCIENCE, Nature Climate Change, Current Biology and Proceedings of the Royal Society, Series B (2,3), among others; and he has recently contributed to several high-profile reviews in Annual Reviews in Ecology, Evolution and Systematics, Ecology Letters, Biological Reviews, Frontiers in Ecology and the Environment, and Animal Behaviour (for a full list see here).
+Justin has published his work in SCIENCE, Nature Climate Change, Current Biology and Proceedings of the Royal Society, Series B (2,3) and BMC Biology, among others; and he has contributed to several high-profile reviews in Annual Reviews in Ecology, Evolution and Systematics, Ecology Letters, Biological Reviews, Frontiers in Ecology and the Environment, and Animal Behaviour (for a full list see here).

 In his spare time Justin is an enthusiastic nature photographer and wildlife sound recordist, and these interests take him to many remote locations in Australia and beyond.

-He is also a professional wildlife consultant and advises government and the private sector on flying-fox-related issues.
+He is also a professional wildlife consultant (ABN 59 088 450 913), and advises government and the private sector on flying-fox-related issues.

 Uncannily accurate impression of Justin Welbergen by The Guardian's First Dog on the Moon